SeanTDonohue/FINAL-PROJECT/README.md

    root.mainloop()
    ```

 In order to call specifc sensors, I created a command and a math equation to convert them to metric and standard outputs depending on the sensor.
 To start the weather bit monitoring you need to use the command weatherbit.start_weather_monitoring().
-The following is the code I used to send the sensor data to the serial output.
+The following is my Python code for the serial interface to the microbit/weatherbit extension.

    ```def on_data_received():
     global cmd